efduarte/pincello/sensor-vibration-sw-420.md

 ![SW-420 Circuit](_images/sensor-vibration-sw-420.png)

-The following code reads the output from the sensor and prints a message on the Serial Monitor when vibration is sensed.
+The following code reads the output from the sensor and prints a message on the Serial Monitor when vibration is detected.
 The code itself is very simple and does not need any library for it to work.

 ?> **Potentiometer:** if your sensor never detects a vibration, or detects too many, try gently turning the sensor's potentiometer.
 You can make it more sensible by turning the potentiometer counter-clockwise, or less sensitive by turning it clockwise.
 However, remember to turn it gently, as both extremes are usually not very useful.